3 Common Risks the Day After Easter

 If you find yourself temporarily stuck in disappointment, remember that God is still at work even in ways you may not see.

-The second common danger the day after Easter is that you go right back to business as usual.
+A common risk the day after Easter is that you go right back-to-business as usual.

 It’s almost like Easter didn’t happen.
-It may have felt like a blur, and you’re probably a bit tired, but just go back to emails, solving problems and thinking about what’s next.
+It may have felt like a blur, you’re probably tired, and you have lots to do.
+It’s tempting to go immediately back to emails, solving problems and thinking about what’s next.

 There are several possible reasons leaders go right back to business as usual.
 Which one may apply to you?